COBRA Alternatives

 2. A majority of the time your health insurance plan continues as if you were a full-time employee (the premium cost-sharing) until the end of that month (example, my last day is August 7, the health insurance coverage as a full time employee runs through August 31).

-3. And we are also seeing where some employers are extending this date you are covered as a full-time employee until a month or two into the future, as an extra benefit, because of a furlough, or layoff (possibly as a result of Covid-19 (coronavirus).
+3. And we are also seeing where some employers are extending this date you are covered as a full-time employee until a month or two into the future, as an extra benefit, because of a furlough, or layoff.

 1. COBRA or State Continuation Health Insurance Coverage